 - To allow for construction works, the car park on the west side of Rosanna Station (adjacent to Beetham Parade) will close at 1:00am, Saturday 15 July 2017 and reopen to commuters on the morning of Monday 17 July 2017.
 All day alternative parking will be available on Ellesmere Parade, Station Road and Beetham Parade.

 - To provide space for alternative car parks during the works, Ellesmere Parade will become one-way (southbound) between Lower Plenty Road and Davies Street from the end of June 2017 until late 2018.
 To find out more, take a look at this map.

 For more information, please visit our planned disruptions page.

 To read the latest area and community updates, works alerts on construction impacts, and previous publications, please visit the Hurstbridge Rail Line publications page.

 Community drop-in sessions

-In February 2017 we hosted community information sessions at the Rosanna Cub Scout Hall, providing the community with the opportunity to view and discuss the designs for the Lower Plenty Road level crossing removal and new Rosanna Station.
+In early 2017 we hosted community information sessions at the Rosanna Cub Scout Hall, providing the community with the opportunity to view and discuss the designs for the Lower Plenty Road level crossing removal and new Rosanna Station.
 Thank you to everyone who visited and provided feedback, either at these sessions or online.
 The submissions period is now closed.
 We're now analysing the feedback and will soon give you an overview of the results.